lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 any, is the *meaning* of `"Hello"` divided by `42`?.

-As soon as we start building our systems, we start recognizing that some values from our system's Universe belong together, and some operations make sense only on some classification, or category, of values.
+As soon as we start building our systems, we start recognizing that some values from our system's Universe belong together, from the point of view of some operations, which make sense only for some classification, or category, of values.

 * Verification of what we think we know is a great way to connect us in depth with the domain of our problem.
 * With types we can communicate and enforce, e.g. that a heart surgery robot should move once by 3 **mm** instead of 3 **cm**.